-- 2 cups white granulated sugar
+- 2 cups (400 g) white granulated sugar

-- 1 3/4 cups pure pumpkin puree not pie filling
+- 1 3/4 cups (400 ml) pure pumpkin puree, not pie filling

-- 3 cups all-purpose flour
+- 3 cups (360 g) all-purpose flour, spooned and levelled

-- 1 Tbsp. ground cinnamon
+- 1 Tablespoon ground cinnamon

-- 2 tsp. baking powder
+- 2 teaspoons baking powder

-- 2 tsp. baking soda
+- 2 teaspoons baking soda

-Bake at 375° F. for 22 – 25 minutes, testing with a cake tester to be sure they are cooked before removing from oven (If undercooked, they will collapse as they cool, so be sure to test.
+- Bake at 375° F. for 22 – 25 minutes, testing with a cake tester to be sure they are cooked before removing from oven (If undercooked, they will collapse as they cool, so be sure to test.
 They will look done even when they’re not actually).
 Muffins should be very lightly browned on top and around edges when cooked.
 My oven is usually 25 minutes.

-Allow to cool in pans at least 5 minutes before removing from pans, as they are quite soft when hot.
+- Allow to cool in pans at least 5 minutes before removing from pans, as they are quite soft when hot.

-These are at their best on the day they are baked.
+- These are at their best on the day they are baked.
 They lose their crunchy top as they sit too long at room temperature.
 If you aren’t eating right away, freezing is a good option to keep the crunch.

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!